deanwampler/spark-scala-tutorial/tutorial/README.md

 ```

 The `join` method we used is implemented by [spark.rdd.PairRDDFunctions](http://spark.apache.org/docs/1.0.0/api/scala/index.html#org.apache.spark.rdd.PairRDDFunctions), with many other methods for computing "co-groups", outer joins, etc.

+You can verify that the output file looks like the input KJV file with the book abbreviations replaced with the full names.
+However, as currently written, the books are not in the correct order!
+(See the exercises in the source file.)

 ## SparkStreaming8